Celery Juice Scientifically Looked at: Myths vs. Facts

 Is celery juice safe?

-Of course, for most people, it's perfectly fine to eat celery as a snack, as an ingredient in a recipe, or to drink celery juice.
-It is a good, low-calorie source of numerous vitamins, minerals and other nutrients.
+Of course, for most people, it's perfectly fine to eat celery as a snack, as an ingredient in a recipe, or drink celery juice.
+It's a good, low-calorie source of numerous vitamins, minerals, and other nutrients.

-However, there are some people who should not eat celery or moderate the amount they eat (and drink).
-For example, people can be allergic to celery or celeriac, which is why it must be listed as an allergen in foods.
-A Swiss group led by Ballmer Weber [8th] confirmed that “celery root is a common cause of food allergy in pollen-sensitized patients.”
+However, there are some people who should not eat celery or should moderate the amount they eat (and drink).
+For example, people can be allergic to celery or celeriac, which is why it is also listed as an allergen in food.
+A Swiss group led by Ballmer-Weber [8] confirmed that “celery root is a common cause of food allergy in pollen-sensitized patients.”

-The most common symptom is this oral allergy syndrome (OAS), as occurs in pollen-related food allergies.
+The most common symptom is oral allergy syndrome (OAS), such as that seen in pollen-related food allergies.
 The main signs of oral allergy syndrome are swelling and itching of the lips, mouth, tongue, and throat immediately after eating certain fruits and vegetables, especially when eaten raw.

 Summary

-Although celery is a good, low-calorie source of many vitamins, minerals and other nutrients and phytochemicals, there is no reliable, reproducible empirical evidence from large-scale, placebo-controlled, double-blind human trials to support its existence Celery juice It is an almost magical miracle elixir that could alleviate almost all of the ailments that plague so many people.
+Although celery is a good, low-calorie source of many vitamins, minerals and other nutrients and phytochemicals, there is no reliable, reproducible empirical evidence from a large-scale, double-blind, placebo-controlled study in humans that would prove that celery juice It is an almost magical miracle elixir that could alleviate almost all the ailments that plague so many people.

-It's obvious: a seemingly unbelievable number of people around the world now swear by celery juice and are convinced of its healing powers.
-How can it be that at the same time this has been done by conventional scientific medicine? lie on the left was left aside even though there are also indications of its diverse effects in naturopathy and other cultural traditions?
+It is obvious: A seemingly unbelievable number of people worldwide now swear by celery juice and are convinced of its healing powers.
+How can it be that at the same time it has so far been ignored by scientific medicine? left lying left alone even though there are references to its diverse effects in naturopathy and other cultural traditions?

-Anthony William can now confidently be described as the leader of an almost cult-like megatrend: he now has a total of well over 5 million followers on the relevant social media platforms.
-His messages, but also personal stories of suffering and - through the supposed healing power of celery juice created - success stories are shared by tens of thousands of followers.
+Anthony William can now confidently be described as the leader of an almost cult-like megatrend: He now has well over 5 million followers on the relevant social media platforms.
+His messages, as well as personal stories of suffering and success - resulting from the alleged healing power of celery juice - are shared by tens of thousands of followers.

-Since we decided to offer the freshest possible celery juice, we have also exchanged ideas with many of you.
+Since we decided to offer the freshest celery juice possible, we have also exchanged ideas with many of you.
 The feedback is – admittedly – very diverse.
-While some are upset about it (and accuse us) of not being uncompromising enough.
-So far we have added a small amount of organic lemon juice to naturally stabilize the juice in the interests of food safety, keyword: spore former ).
-However, at least as many are happy to finally have one nearly like homemade, cold-juiced ones Order celery juice in raw food quality in a 3l storage box and be able to try it.
-Now you can By the way, you can also buy celery juice made from celery in practical 250ml bottles.
+While some people are upset about it (and accuse us) that it is not uncompromising enough.
+So far we add a small amount of organic lemon juice to stabilize the juice in a natural way in the interests of food safety, keyword: However, at least as many are happy to finally have a almost like homemade, cold-pressed juice Order raw celery juice in a 3l storage box and try it.
+Now you can You can also buy celery juice from celery in practical 250ml bottles.

-After all, who has a juicer or blender that usually costs several hundred euros sitting around at home?
-The desire to feed it with kilos of fresh organic celery every day and then clean the machine can also quickly disappear.
-Not to mention the price increase (probably also triggered by the celery hype) and the availability problems in the off-season.
+After all, who has a juicer or blender at home, which usually costs several hundred euros?
+The desire to feed it with kilos of fresh organic celery every day and then clean the machine afterwards can quickly fade.
+Not to mention the price increase (probably triggered by the celery hype) and the availability problems in the off-season.

-Is Celery juice just one trend or is the hype justified?
+Is celery juice only one trend or is the hype justified?

-The best recipe - as is often the case - is to try it out!
-It doesn't matter whether it's homemade or tapped yourself.
-It's best for everyone to find out for themselves whether the slightly bitter, green elixir is for them and whether there is any truth to the promises of salvation.
+The best recipe is - as is so often the case - to try it out!
+It doesn't matter whether you make it yourself or tap it yourself.
+Whether the slightly bitter, green elixir is for you and whether there is any truth in the healing promises is something everyone should find out for themselves.

-One thing is certain: celery contains a variety of important nutrients and, as a typical vegetable juice with a low fructose content, cannot harm anyone as part of a balanced diet.
-As long as there is no allergy.
+One thing is certain: celery contains a variety of important nutrients and, as a typical vegetable juice with a low fructose content, can certainly not harm anyone as part of a balanced diet - as long as there is no allergy.

-In any case, we would be very happy if science also addressed the topic more #celeryjuicebenefits would deal with.
-We are grateful for any information about new studies and publications that are brought to our attention.
+In any case, we would be very pleased if science also became more involved in the topic #celeryjuicebenefits We would be grateful for any information about new studies and publications that are brought to our attention.

 List of sources: